shylaclark/dev-notes/docs/new-work-env/README.md

 > Note: Chrome was the only browser that reliably worked on the ERP project.

 #### Firefox
-Firefox doesn't work with CAC-enabled web sites, as far as I know.
+> Note: Firefox doesn't work with CAC-enabled web sites, as far as I know.

 * [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/68.0a2/firstrun/)
 * or regular Firefox with extensions: